jplf/radiok/README.md

 #### get_volume.sh

 This script encapsulates *amixer* to get the value of the audio volume.
+It was previously based on Alsa, Pulseaudio in no yet taken into account.

 #### set_volume.sh